TimeWarpEngineering/timewarp-state/Documentation/Tutorial.md

 The Handler should:

 * be a nested class of the state it will mutate `CounterState`
-* Inherit from `BlazorState.Handlers.RequestHandler`.
+* Inherit from `BlazorState.Handlers.ActionHandler`.
-* The generic parameters are the Request Type `IncrementCountRequest` and the state type `CounterState`.
+* The generic parameters are the Request Type `IncrementCountAction` and the return type `Unit` (which is a MediatR version of void).
 * Override the `Handle` method to mutate state as desired:

 ```csharp